CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 For ASCII strings of length 4, we have 128 possible characters with a maximum sum of 4 · 127 = 508, but we have 128<sup>4</sup> = 268,435,456 possible four-character strings, which means an expected collision rate of at least 1 - 508 / 268,435,456 = 99.9998%.

 This is where the polynomial rolling hash comes in.
-By using polynomials, we both avoid the commutativity of addition because each summand is multiplied with a different value before summation, and even when the data only consists of very small values, the exponentiation quickly spreads these values over the integer range.
+By using polynomials, we both avoid the commutativity of addition, because each summand is multiplied with a different value before summation, and even when the data only consists of very small values, the exponentiation quickly spreads these values over the integer range.

 Now for the choice of `p`, remember our theorem: